ralfspoeth/json/README.md

 ## Modelling `String` as Record of String

-There is no technical need to wrap strings into records with a single component of type string.
+There is no need to wrap JSON strings into records with a single component of type string.
 But in order to make strings part of the sealed hierarchy we have to do so: